Iamalok007/GovernX/README.md

-# Autogov
+# GovernX

-Autogov is a decentralized governance platform built with Next.js, smart contracts, and blockchain technologies.
+GovernX is a decentralized governance platform built with Next.js, smart contracts, and blockchain technologies.
 It allows users to propose and vote on decisions within a decentralized organization (DAO), stream funds, and interact with blockchain-powered contracts in a secure and transparent manner.

 ## Features